Easter skiing group pressure: when it’s the group, not you

 - 6 min read

-💡 You know how it goes.
-You finally get away for a ski trip, ready to enjoy the mountains, only to find yourself skiing runs you don’t even want to do—because everyone else is going and you don’t want to be the one to “hold the group back or miss out.”
+Spring skiing promises freedom.
+But Easter trips often come with unspoken expectations - about pace, terrain, and keeping everyone happy.
+Especially during midlife, when capacity, energy, and recovery don’t behave the way they used to.
+You finally get away for a ski trip, ready to enjoy the mountains, only to find yourself skiing runs you don’t even want to do - because everyone else is going and you don’t want to be the one to “hold the group back or miss out”.

 You tell yourself it’s fine.
 You can keep up.
 You should push yourself.
 It’s just part of the experience, right?